caiorss/mwiki/README.md

   + https://erisa.dev/exposing-a-web-service-with-cloudflare-tunnel/
   + *What if you could host a web service with no ports exposed?
 With Cloudflare Tunnel, you can!*
   + COMMENT: For people who does not trust Cloudflare, a self-hosted Tailscale mesh VPN is a better choice.
 Tailscale allows establishing a direct end-to-end encrypted tunnel between tailscale client nodes (machines with tailscale client installed).
 As a result, any node in a taiscale network can access any web service exposed by other tailscale nodes.
 For instance, if an Android or Iphone has a taiscale client app installed.
 It is possible to browse a websiste hostead in the local network, possibly behding a NAT - Network Address Translator which blocks incoming connections by default, by opeing the URL http://dummy:8080 or http://dummy.net.ts:8080, where dummy is the hostname or tailscale name of the computer that hosts the web server.
 Tailscale is not only useful for accessing local web servers from anywhere without exposing any TCP or UDP port to the internet, it is also helpful for accessing windows shared forlders (SAMBA/SMB), sometimes called Windows shares, and Windows Machines remotely through VNC or remote desktop.
   + COMMENT: Exposing a local web server to the internet with Taiscale requires installing a tailscale client in the local computer hosting the web server and a tailscale client in the VPS - Virtual Private Server, a virtual machine, hosted on the cloud with public IP address.
-All it is need is to add a configuration to caddy or nging in the remote machine to forward the network traffic of ports 80 (http) and 443 (https) to the tailscale IP addres or hostname of the local computer, for instance dummy.net.ts is the hostanme or tailscale name of the local computer is dummy.
+All it is need is to add a configuration to Caddy or Nginx in the remote machine to forward the network traffic of ports 80 (http) and 443 (https) to the tailscale IP addres or hostname of the local computer, for instance dummy.net.ts is the hostanme or tailscale name of the local computer is dummy.
 The role of a tailscale server, that must be installed in machine with static and public IP address, is only coordinating connections between clients.
 Once a connection from client-to-client has been established, the network traffic between clients does not goes thorugh the server.
 + *Scientific Articles*, MyST
   + https://mystmd.org/guide/quickstart-myst-documents
 + *R Markdown*